 Opening dates: 10 June to 7 July 2023

 Val d’Isère has the most limited terrain and shortest season of France’s three summer skiing options.

-The area is shared with Zermatt, and most of the skiing takes place on the Swiss side of the border.
+Cervinia's ski area is shared with Zermatt, with most of the summer skiing actually taking place on the Swiss side of the border.
 In high summer, skiing normally takes place between 3400m and 3899m, comprising around 21km of wide open pistes.
 The summer ski area is mostly easy but very snow-sure, and includes Europe's highest snow-park.

-One of the more underrated summer ski areas in the Alps, Passo Stelvio offers around 20km of wide open, mostly gentle pistes between 2758m and 3450m.
+One of the more underrated summer ski areas in the Alps, Passo Stelvio offers around 20km of wide open and mostly gentle pistes between 2758m and 3450m.

-The main glacier is accessed by cable-cars from the Passo Stelvio pass, about 40 minutes drive from Bormio, and keeps its snow in better nick than most on this list.
+The main glacier is accessed by cable-cars from the Passo Stelvio pass, about 40 minutes' drive from Bormio, and keeps its snow in better nick than most summer ski areas on this list.

-Opening dates: All year round (though with some disruption in spring for maintenance)
+Opening dates: All year round (though some disruption is possible in spring due to maintenance)

 Zermatt (combined with Cervinia) offers one of the largest summer ski areas in the Alps.
-It also has the highest piste (3899m) and the longest vertical - nearly 1000m down to Trockener Steg in good snow - though this can shorten considerably in poor years and/or later in the season.
+It also has the highest piste (3899m) and the longest vertical - nearly 1000m down to Trockener Steg, in good snow - though this is normally only possible early in the summer.